celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 The prize of no longer needing a full `kit` is that it became possible to create a slimed down minimal viable ContractKit.

 `MiniContractKit` provides a subset of ContractKit features with the same interface.
 For many dapps it will be a drop in opt-in change (eg `import {newKit, ContractKit} from "@celo/contractkit/lib/mini/kit`).
-It reduces size by only including access to `Accounts, GasPriceMinimum, StableToken*, Exchange* and GoldToken` wrappers and contracts.
+It reduces size by only including access to `Accounts, StableToken*, Exchange* and GoldToken` wrappers and contracts.
 It can `setFeeCurrency`, look up info about the current account and, like full Contractkit, it delegates most functionality to `connection`.

 ## Get Started